softeng-feup/open-cx-jakepaulers/docs/README.md

 #### Story #1

-As a conference atendee, I want to be able to easily ask questions to the host, so that I get to understand the subject better and faster.
+As a conference atendee, I want to be able to easily ask questions to the hosts, so that I get to understand the subjects better and faster.

 **User interface mockup**